-The popular French style in South Carthay, Chateauesque, is based on the hunting lodges and castles of sixteenth century France and is predominantly seen in apartment architecture.
+The Chateauesque style is based on the hunting lodges and castles of sixteenth century France and is predominantly seen in apartment architecture.
 A Chateauesque structure is typically three or more stories, with a steeply pitched, busy roofline, dormer windows, and masonry walls.
-Turrets commonly adorn prominent corners and entranceways tend to be deeply recessed.
 The structures are monumental and can be very elaborate in detailing.